Hiswe/hiswe.github.io/source/_drafts/vue-with-nuxt.md

 I'm 100% sure that at one point or another I will need them.

-Having the internationalization being done as soon as possible doesn't add a lot of additional effort and prevents me the boring task of including later (going file by file and adding the i18n calls & keys…)
+Having the internationalization being done as soon as possible doesn't demand a lot of extra efforts and prevents me the boring task of including later (going file by file and adding the i18n calls & keys…)

 ### application structure

-Vue doesn't enforce any kind of structure but we all like to stay organized, right?
+Vue doesn't enforce any kind of structure but we all like & need to stay organized.

 If you use Vue CLI, it will create this kind of structure: